 We were not able to find any specific instances of why it's believed by some that the property is haunted.
-It is, however, currently abandoned and as such, some of the buildings have fallen into disrepair, creating a creepy atmosphere.
+It is, however, currently abandoned and as such, many of the buildings have fallen into disrepair, creating a creepy atmosphere.

 Our Damned Experience: We have not visited Cedarcrest, and as it is not open to the public, we will not be stopping by any time soon.